dsimard/grunt-angular-phonegap/README.md

 This plugin requires Grunt `~0.4.1`

+__WARNING :__ This plugin is still in early alpha.
+I work on Ubuntu, other operating systems are not tested.
+Let me know if you need help by writing me at <dsimard@azanka.ca>.

 First, make sure that you installed the proper SDK.
 Supported platforms are : [Android](https://developer.android.com/sdk/index.html), iOS and WindowsPhone